 Step 2: Creating Shallow Depth of Field

 Bokeh refers to the quality of the blur.
-Blur emphasises colour, and shapes distort.
-Choose a background with colours that work well with your subject.
+Blur emphasises color, and shapes distort.
+Choose a background with colors that work well with your subject.
 Also, try to limit bright spots in the background.
 These will pull the eye and detract from your main point of interest.

 You may also find that some lenses create a more pleasing blur than others.
 Some photographers use speciality lenses to create blur effects.
 Lensbaby lenses are made for selective focus.
 Focus distortion is built into the lenses.
 Each type of lens has a different focus effect.